earwig/benkurtovic.com/_drafts/python-object-replacement.md

 {% endhighlight %}

 This isn't very useful, though.
-What we really want to do is re-partition this subset by another relationship.
-There are a number of options:
+What we really want to do is re-partition this subset using another relationship.
+There are a number of options, such as:

 {% highlight pycon %}